longturn/freeciv21/docs/Contributing/style-guide.rst

 =======================

 The documentation is written mostly in US English (en_US), however elements of Queen's English (e.g. en_GB) are also found in the documentation.
-The two forms of English are close enough that we don't worry too much if one author uses "color" and another uses "colour".
+The two forms of English are close enough that we do not worry too much if one author uses "color" and another uses "colour".
 Any reader or language translator will be able to figure out what the author is trying to say.
 However, there are some standards that documentation authors do need to adhere to, so the documentation is consistently formatted and certain language elements are always used the